vaartis/couchdb-ex/README.md

 ```

 This library also includes subscribing to database changes with `CouchDBEx.changes_sub` and `_ubsub`,
-see respective functions documentation for more (not yet online...)
+see respective functions documentation for more

 ## Contribution